-- Are you interested in pursuing a particular field?
+- Are you interested in pursuing a particular type of enterprise?

 - Are you interested in retail sales or performing a service?

 - How many hours can you work?
-How many are you willing to work?
+How many hours per week are you willing to work?

 - Do you intend to operate the business yourself or hire a manager?